 received the B.S. degree in Electrical Engineering and Computer Science from University of California, Berkeley, in 2007.
 He is currently working toward the Ph.D. degree in the same department under Professor Clark Nguyen and Elad Alon.

-This project aims to achieve a micromechanical-based reference oscillator that meets or exceeds the requirements of the GSM standard and investigates short-term stability of the MEMS oscillators: particularly, phase noise and acceleration sensitivity of oscillators.
+This project aims to achieve micromechanical-based frequency synthesizer components that meet or exceed the requirements of the GSM standard.
+Towards these goals, this project investigates short- term stability of MEMS-based oscillators, particularly, phase noise and acceleration sensitivity.
 In addition to providing a highly accurate, on-chip frequency reference, a fully-integrated oscillator can achieve greater stability (particularly acceleration sensitivity) and far less power consumption than any comparable off-chip oscillator.
-In the process of achieving a fully-integrated oscillator, much of the research is expected to focus on low temperature metal processes that allow MEMS-last integration with MOS devices while retaining the stability and Q performance already offered by polysilicon counterparts.
+In the process of achieving a fully-integrated frequency synthesizer, much of the research is expected to focus on development of integrated resonators-ASIC oscillators, as well as other needed components such as MEMS-based frequency dividers.